Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 # Lesson 0 - Hello CMake

 As in all scripting and programming tutorials, we will begin with a simple, "Hello CMake" script.
+While the market value of printing "Hello, World!" is fairly low, it provides an excuse to introduce many CMake concepts.
 The script looks like the following:

 ```CMake
 message("Hello, CMake!")